-Growth and division of a population of individuals structured by a quantity supposed to be conserved in the division process may be described by the following growth and fragmentation equation \beq \left \{ \right.\eeq This equation is used in many different areas to model a wide range of phenomena: the quantity $u(t,x)$ may represent a density of dusts (\cite{EscoMischler4}), polymers \cite{CL2,CL1}, bacteria or cells \cite{Bekkal1,Bekkal2}; the structuring variable $x$ may be size (\cite{BP} and references), label (\cite{Banks,Banks2}), protein content (\cite{Doumic, Magal}), proliferating parasite content (\cite{Bansaye}); etc. In the literature, it is refered to as the "size-structured equation", "growth-fragmentation equation', "cell division equation", "fragmentation-drift equation" or yet Sinko-Streifer model.
+The growth and division of a population of individuals structured by a quantity conserved in the division process may be described by the following growth and fragmentation equation: \beq \left \{ \right.\eeq This equation is used in many different areas to model a wide range of phenomena .
+The quantity $u(t,x)$ may represent a density of dust \cite{EscoMischler4}, polymers \cite{CL2,CL1}, bacteria or cells \cite{Bekkal1,Bekkal2} .
+The structuring variable $x$ may be the size (\cite{BP} and references), the label \cite{Banks2,Banks}, a protein content \cite{Doumic, Magal}, a proliferating parasite content~\cite{Bansaye}; etc. In the literature, it is referred to as the ``size-structured equation'', ``growth-fragmentation equation'', ``cell division equation'', ``fragmentation-drift equation'' or Sinko-Streifer model.

 The growth speed $\tau=\f{dx}{dt}$ represents the natural growth of the variable $x,$ for instance by nutrient uptake or by polymerization, and the rate $\beta$ is called the fragmentation or division rate.
-Notice that if $\tau$ is such that $\f1\tau$ is integrable at $x=0,$ then the boundary condition $u(0,t)=0$ is useless.
+Notice that if $\tau$ is such that $\f1\tau$ is non integrable at $x=0,$ then the boundary condition $u(t,0)=0$ is useless.
 The so-called fragmentation kernel $\kappa(x,y)$ represents the proportion of individuals of size $x\leq y$ born from a given dividing individual of size $y;$ more rigorously we should write $\kappa(dx,y),$ with $\kappa(dx,y)$ a probability measure with respect to $x$.
-The factor ``2`` in front of the integral term highlights the fact that we consider here binary fragmentation, namely that the fragmentation process breaks an individual into two smaller ones.
+For the sake of simplicity however, we retain the notation $\kappa(x,y) dx.$ The factor ``2'' in front of the integral term highlights the fact that we consider here binary fragmentation, namely that the fragmentation process breaks a single individual into two smaller ones.
+This physical interpretation leads us to impose the following relations \beq \int\kappa(x,y)dx = 1, \qquad\int x\kappa(x,y)dx = \frac y 2,\eeq so that $\kappa(x,y)dx$ is a probability measure and the total mass is conserved through the fragmentation process.
 The method we use in this paper can be extended to more general cases where the mean number of fragments is $n_0>1$ (see \cite{DG}).

-Well-posedness of this problem as well as the existence of eigenelements has been proved in \cite{EscoMischler3,DG}.
+The well-posedness of this problem as well as the existence of eigenelements has been proved in \cite{BanasiakLamb2,DG}.
 Here we focus on the first eigenvalue $\lb$ associated to the eigenvector $\U$ defined by

 \beq \left \{ \right. \eeq